 Shifty McGifty by Tracey Corderoy is the story of two burglars who aren’t the best at their chosen profession.
 They end up deciding on a “sweet” career alternative after several mishaps of being a burglar.

-Rufus the Writer by Elizabeth Bram is also a new book from 2015.
-This is a great book to motivate young children to write and share their writing.
+Rufus the Writer by Elizabeth Bram is a great book to motivate young children to write and share their writing.
 My son was even inspired to set-up his own book stand outside of our house.